kevin-alxdr/robotti-fault-implementation/README.md

 # Robotti Fault Diagnosis and Debugging

-## Overview
-This project involves the **Robotti agricultural robot**, where the main task was to **introduce a fault, diagnose it, implement a fix, and document the process**.
+This project, developed as part of the university module CSC3634, involves the **Robotti agricultural robot**, where the main task was to **introduce a fault, diagnose it, implement a fix, and document the process**.
 The aim was to practice **debugging, model verification, and technical reporting skills** within a robotics and simulation context.

 ## Technologies & Tools
 - **Modeling:** INTO-CPS